TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Let your friends help you discover the best news, features and videos on TheDC.
 Publish what you read and maintain full control.

-Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  ABC News scrambles to downplay Obama's attendance at VP debate moderator's wedding New O'Keefe video: Obama campaign staffer caught helping activist vote twice What Obama’s Raddatz connection really shows us
+Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  ABC News scrambles to downplay Obama's attendance at VP debate moderator's wedding **The Line ABC Won't Cross** New O'Keefe video: Obama campaign staffer caught helping activist vote twice

 *   Social: Active
     *   Active